Skip to content

 Construction loan requirements

-To get a construction loan, you’ll need a good credit score, low debt-to-income ratio and a way to prove sufficient income to repay the loan.
+To get a construction loan, you’ll need a good credit score, a low debt-to-income ratio, and proof of sufficient income to repay the loan.

-You also need to make a down payment when you apply for the loan.
-The amount will depend on the lender you choose and the amount you’re trying to borrow to pay for construction.
+When you apply for the loan, you also need to make a down payment.
+The amount will depend on your chosen lender and the amount you’re trying to borrow to pay for construction.

-The home will serve as collateral for the loan, so lenders want to make sure the collateral will be sufficient to secure the loan.
+The home will serve as collateral for the loan, so lenders want to ensure that the collateral is sufficient to secure the loan.

 How to get a construction loan

-Getting approval for a construction loan might seem similar to the process of obtaining a mortgage, but getting approved to break ground on a brand-new home is a bit more complicated.
+Getting approved for a construction loan might seem similar to obtaining a mortgage, but getting approved to break ground on a brand-new home is a bit more complicated.

 Steps to get a construction loan

-- Find a licensed builder: Any lender is going to want to know that the builder in charge of the project has the expertise to complete the home.
-If you have friends who have built their own homes, ask for recommendations.
+Find a licensed builder: Any lender will want to know that the builder in charge of the project has the expertise to complete the home.
+Ask for recommendations if you have friends who have built their own homes.

-- Get your documents together: A lender will likely ask for a contract with your builder that includes detailed pricing and plans for the project.
+Get your documents together: A lender will likely ask for a contract with your builder that includes detailed pricing and project plans.
 Be sure to have references for your builder and any necessary proof of their business credentials.

-- Get preapproved: Getting preapproved for a construction loan can provide a helpful understanding of how much you will be able to borrow for the project.
+Get preapproved: Getting preapproved for a construction loan can help you determine how much you can borrow for the project.

-- This can be an important step to avoid paying for plans from an architect or drawing up blueprints for a home that you will not be able to afford.
+This can be an important step to avoid paying for plans from an architect or drawing up blueprints for a home that you cannot afford.

 Factors to consider about construction loans